davweb/inkplate10-poc/README.md

 The working features are:
 * Wi-Fi
 * Custom Fonts
+* Partial Display Updates
+* Lower Power Mode
+  * Waking Up Using Button
+* Real Time Clock
+* Writing to Files

 The features still to be implemented:
-* Partial Updates
 * HTTP Requests
 * JSON Parsing
 * Touchscreen
-* Lower Power Mode
 * Logging
   * Logging to SD card
   * Logging to Network
 * Debugging
+* Tests

 The excluded features are:
 * HTTPS Requests
   * My follow on project will use a local server to reduce the number of network requests the Inkplate has to made, so HTTPS won't be needed.
+* Bluetooth
+* Serial Communication

 ## Build Flags